 Wee Forest Folk miniatures are fragile and have small parts.
 They are not a toy.

-Use a soft dry cloth along with a slightly damp q-tip to clean the nooks and crannies, especially the eyes.
+Use a soft dry paintbrush and perhaps a very slightly damp q-tip to clean the nooks and crannies, especially the eyes.

-The best way is to display them behind glass to keep them dust free.
+The best way to display Wee Forest Folk is behind glass to keep them dust free.
 We have a display case that you can purchase here.

 Your piece needs a trip to the mouse doctor!
-Book a visit here.
+Contact him here.

 Each part of the production process is completed by hand by one of our local artists.
 Everything from sculpting to painting requires highly developed skills and requires time to create each and every intricate detail from start to finish.
 We proudly employ skilled artists from the New England area which is reflected in the price of a piece.
-When you buy a Wee Forest Folk, you are supporting artists, family business and made in USA products.
+When you buy a Wee Forest Folk, you are supporting our talented artists, our small family business and products made in USA.
 Read about our process and our story.